maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 As we see the cluster membership diagram really shows the onset of the synchronization.

+## Distance Matrix/Metric

+The clustering is based on a suitable distance matrix.
+This calculation is performed with ['distance_matrix'](@ref).
+Naturally they are many ways how to define a distance matrix between the solutions.
+They are two main different variants in the library so far

+* Directly compute the difference between the individual values of the measures with a suitable norm.
+This is the default option (with an L1-norm used)
+* For each measure first compute a histogram or empirical CDF for each run and compare these with each other.
+For this purpose the keyword `histograms=true` needs to be set.
+This is recommended when investigating systems with many (more or less) identical subparts such as oscillator networks and the specific position/number of a single oscillator is not important.
+The default measure to compare the histograms is the 1-Wasserstein distance.

 ## How-to define your own systems.

 ### System Functions